Delicious And Shocking: What You Can Expect From “Let’s Eat 3”

 Quick to think and to act in an emergency, Lee Ji Woo (Baek Jin Hee) is an awesome nurse with a cute dog and a great house.
 That’s how she’s introduced in the beginning anyway, but we see a few cracks in her perfect exterior when it is revealed the poor girl has been eating at the hospital cafeteria exclusively!
 In this show, that’s basically evidence of a breakdown.
-Episode 2 gives us some insight into how close Ji Woo was to her mother in the past, which is different to what their relationship is like now.
+Episode 2 gives us some insight into how close Ji Woo was to her mother in the past, which is different from what their relationship is like now.
 In a very sad turn, her mom doesn’t recognize her anymore, suffering from dementia and living in assisted care.
-Ji Woo also expresses a tense relationship with her step sister, who we see living with her during their college days via flashbacks.
+Ji Woo also expresses a tense relationship with her stepsister, who we see living with her during their college days via flashbacks.

 In an amazing turn of events, it is revealed that Lee Ji Woo is actually the original food expert, introducing Dae Young to the world of lecturing their friends on the proper way to eat simple meals!

 Joo Woo (Lee So Yeon) is something else!
 She’s calculating, manipulative, says whatever she likes, and seems to have no shame!
 If she wants something, she asks for it.
 The worst they could do is say no, right?
 As the stepsister to the female lead, we can see her creating some conflict in the future, but for now, she’s attempting to outrun a debt from her time in the United States and is looking for that one good bowl of Kimchi Dough Soup!